AusterweilLab/generating_categories/Manuscripts/cogsci-2019/README.md

+## Here lies files relevant to our submission for Cog Sci 2019.
+Everything should be written in accordance with the new requirements as listed below.

 # Template files for submissions to the Annual Conference of the Cognitive Science Society

 This repository contains new LaTeX and Microsoft Word template files